AsusROG15/WithMyStar/docs/ui.md

 - **Shadow**: Subtle drop shadow for readability
 - **Outline**: Optional stroke for visibility over varied backgrounds

-#### Glowing Text Effects (This CSS example can be simulated in a React Native application using appropriate styling.)
+#### Glowing Text Effects (This CSS example can be simulated in a React web application using appropriate styling.)
 ```css
 /* Cyberpunk glow effect */
 text-shadow: